Probating an Estate? Understand the Duties of an Executor or Executrix

 After the executor of estate has organized all the paperwork, it's time to head to probate court.
 In Alberta, the proper title for probate court is the surrogate court or more properly the Surrogate Division of the Court of Queen's Bench of Alberta.

-If you haven't already, hire an estate attorney to act on your behalf in probate court.
+If you haven't already, hire an estate lawyer to act on your behalf in probate court.
 It's too complicated to handle on your own.

-The attorney will make the application with the probate court.
+The lawyer will make the application with the probate court.

 Once there is enough information to draft the court documents required to open the probate estate, you'll be named executor of estate.
 You'll then be required to review and sign certain documents to open the probate estate.